-If you are seeking out a pest control service to do a heat treatment for your home, ensure they have proper experience.
-While it might sound like a simple process for a pest control company to add to their arsenal, it is easier said than done, and shouldn’t be something a company just jumps into.
+If you are seeking out a pest control service to perform a heat treatment in your home, ensure they have proper experience.

-Many companies have gone through the proper manufacturer and industry training associated with the equipment and processes used, but other companies may not do enough treatments to have a solid training program in place.
+Many companies have gone through the proper manufacturer and industry training associated with the equipment and processes used.
+Some companies, however, may not do enough treatments to have a solid training program in place.

-There needs to be certain processes followed before, during, and after, as well as ways to say safe as a home owner when these heat treatments are being done.
+There needs to be certain processes followed before, during, and after a heat treatment.
+There are also ways to stay safe as a homeowner while these heat treatments are being done.
 Following proper procedures will keep heat technicians, the structure, personal belongings and tenants/homeowners safe.
 The end result is safety for everything but the invading pests.

 Why people avoid typical chemical treatments

-Now, many people think that chemical product pest control treatments aren’t that safe either.
-While in some cases that may be situationally true, as with heat treatments, it’s more about how the product is placed and used, rather than the products themselves.
+Many people think that chemical product pest control treatments aren’t that safe either.
+As with heat treatments, it’s more about how the product is placed and used, rather than the products themselves.

-Certainly, a heat treatment for bed bugs is inherently safer for your family than a chemical version of treatment, but even heat treatment processes will typically include some chemical treatment as well.
+A heat treatment for bed bugs is inherently safer for your family than a chemical version.
+However, even the heat treatment process will typically include some chemical treatment as well.
 There are a few downsides to using only chemical treatments for bed bugs.

-One negative side of a chemical pest control treatment for bed bugs vs a heat treatment is that bed bugs are becoming more and more resistant to treatments from pesticides making them less useful.
+One issue with chemical treatments for bed bugs is that they’re becoming more resistant to pesticides, making them less useful.

-In addition to that, a pesticide treatment for bed bugs can take much longer to be safe to re-enter your home compared to a heat treatment.
-There is also the concern of materials that should not have chemicals on them such as electronics, bedding, clothing, and other similar items which are just as likely to harbor pests such as bed bugs or cockroaches.
+Also, a pesticide treatment for bed bugs can take much longer to be safe to re-enter your home.
+There is also the concern of materials that should not have chemicals on them such as electronics, bedding, or clothing.

 What safety steps need to be taken with pest control heat treatments